Hum Tower

-The Hum Tower (Bosnian: Toranj Hum / Predajnik Hum) is a 78.5 m tall telecommunication tower located on Mount Hum in the periphery of Sarajevo.
-The original tower was finished in the 1960s, rebuilt in the 1980s.
-During the Bosnian war, on 2 May 1992 it was partly destroyed by the JNA and VRS.
+The Hum Tower (Bosnian: Toranj Hum / Predajnik Hum) is a 78.5 m tall telecommunication tower located on Mount Hum, on the outskirts of Sarajevo, Bosnia and Herzegovina.
+The original tower was completed in the 1960s and rebuilt in the 1980s.
+During the Bosnian War, on 2 May 1992, it was partly destroyed by the JNA and the VRS.

 History

 Hum Tower is part of the coat of arms of Novo Sarajevo municipality.

-Hum Tower become one of the most important landmarks of Sarajevo, capital of Bosnia and Herzegovina.
+The Hum Tower has become one of the most important landmarks of Sarajevo, the capital of Bosnia and Herzegovina.

-The TV transmitter was built in the 1980s at an altitude of 812 meters.
-It consists of a constructed object and the reinforced concrete pillar height of 78.5 meters.
+The TV transmitter was built in the 1980s at an altitude of 812 metres.
+It consists of a building and a reinforced concrete pillar 78.5 m high.

-On the antenna pole were installed UHF TV antenna system, VHF TV antenna system and VHF FM antenna system which broadcast analog radio and television signal.
-The facility was primarily used by RTV Sarajevo (Radio Televizija Sarajevo) which broadcast four radio and three television programs until 1992 (TVSA, TVSA 2, TVSA 3; Radio Sarajevo 1, Sarajevo 202, Radio Sarajevo 2 and Radio Sarajevo 3).
+The antenna mast carried a UHF TV antenna system, a VHF TV antenna system and a VHF FM antenna system, which broadcast analog radio and television signals.
+The facility was primarily used by RTV Sarajevo (Radio Televizija Sarajevo), which broadcast four radio and three television programmes until 1992: TVSA, TVSA 2, TVSA 3, Radio Sarajevo 1, Sarajevo 202, Radio Sarajevo 2 and Radio Sarajevo 3.

-During the Bosnian war, in 1992, antenna tower and the building suffered major damage, which are partially repaired after the war.
-The building and emission devices are under constant surveillance of duty technicians from national public broadcaster, BHRT.
+During the Bosnian War, in 1992, the antenna tower and the building suffered major damage, which was partially repaired after the war.
+The building and broadcasting equipment are under constant surveillance by technicians from the national public broadcaster, BHRT.

-According to international obligations, Bosnia and Herzegovina is planned to switch to digital broadcasting in April 2014, but that deadline is breached.
-Within the first phase of digitalisation in BiH at the facility Hum installed DVB-T transmitter 1 KW, UHF antenna system, digital RR links and parabolic antenna.
-Installed DVB-T transmitter will broadcast programs of public broadcasters: BHT 1, FTV and RTRS.
-Commissioning of this equipment is expected in the mid-2016.
+According to international obligations, Bosnia and Herzegovina planned to switch to digital broadcasting in April 2014, but the deadline was missed.
+Within the first phase of digitalisation in Bosnia and Herzegovina, a DVB-T transmitter, a UHF antenna system, digital RR links and a parabolic antenna were installed at the Hum facility.
+The installed DVB-T transmitter was expected to broadcast programmes of the public broadcasters BHT 1, FTV and RTRS.
+Commissioning of the equipment was expected in mid-2016.